sunipkm/NCAR-GLOW/README.md

 The GLobal airglOW Model, independently and easily accessed from **Fortran 2003** compiler.
 Optionally available from Python &ge; 3.7.

-A Fortran compiler, as well as the `meson` build system, is REQUIRED.
+A Fortran compiler is REQUIRED.

 ## Installation